justinmeiners/efficient-programming-with-components/04_instrumented.md

 ## Using instrumented to analyze sort

-To learn how to use instrumented, let's analyze the performance of sorting routines in STL.
+To learn how to use `instrumented`, let's analyze the performance of sorting routines in STL.
 There are a few of them
 and they all use a distinct algorithm: